Vital Animal Services

 A statewide animal protection organization that works on behalf of companion animals, wildlife, animals in laboratories, animals in entertainment and farm animals.

-Provides pet owners with the necessary tools and knowledge to increase the odds of staying together.
-Services include personalized tags and microchips when pets in targeted zip codes adopted at shelters, along with spay neuter and educational pet ownership information.
+ARRM provides pet owners with the tools and knowledge to increase the odds of staying together.
+Focused on actions to reunite lost pets with their owners through education about the need to microchip and use of tags and collars, services include personalized tags and microchips for pets adopted at shelters (in targeted zip codes), along with spay neuter educational pet ownership information.

 Perhaps best known for their highly recognized animal Utah sanctuary housing nearly 1600 homeless animals with nowhere else to go, they network across the USA with the goal to end the plight of homeless pets and permanently eliminate euthanasia in shelters.